laboon/ebook/text/98_glossary_of_terms.md

 __Stakeholder__: Any person who has a direct interest in the successful completion, execution, or release of the system, such as customers, developers, and project managers.

 __UPOD__: An acronym for "UnderPromise, OverDeliver".
 Refers to the fact that you should promise less than you think you can deliver, but then endeavor to deliver more.

+__Testable Code__: Code which can be easily tested in an automated fashion at multiple levels of abstraction.